Crissium/SilverDict/README.md

 ### Some Peculiarities

 - The wildcard characters are `^` and `+` (instead of `%` and `_` of SQL or the more traditional `*` and `?`) for technical reasons.
 Hint: imagine `%` and `_` are shifted one key to the right on an American keyboard.
-- This project overhauls[^3] DSL dictionaries and _silently overwrites_ the original files.
-I myself have tested with all my DSL dictionaries, but if you are unsure, back up your dictionaries first.
+- This project creates a back-up of DSL dictionaries, overhauls[^3] them and _silently overwrites_ the original files.
+So after adding a DSL dictionary to SilverDict, it may no longer work with GoldenDict.
 - During the indexing process of DSL dictionaries, the memory usage could reach as high as 1.5 GiB (tested with the largest DSL ever seen, the _Encyclopædia Britannica_), and even after that the memory used remains at around 500 MiB.
 Restart the server process and the memory usage will drop to a few MiB.

 ## Features